 - Gently fold the batter together until just combined.
 Be careful to not overmix, as this can cause your donuts to become tough.

 - Use a small spoon or a mini cookie scoop to evenly distribute the batter around the mold.
 You want to mold to be about ¾th of the way full so that your donuts will puff up and form that classic cake donut shape.

 - Bake the donuts until the batter is just set and a toothpick inserted into the center comes out clean.

 - Once the donuts are baked, place the donut pan on a cooling rack for 10 minutes.

 - Allow them to finish cooling for another 10 minutes before coating in the cinnamon-sugar coating.

-- For the cinnamon sugar coating, mix together the cinnamon and sugar into a small bowl.
+- For the cinnamon sugar coating, mix the cinnamon and sugar into a small bowl.
 In a separate small bowl melt the butter.
 Dip each donut into the butter, then the cinnamon-sugar mixture, turning to coat each side of the donut.
 Place the donuts back on the cooling rack and once dry, brush off the excess cinnamon-sugar coating.